-The first way to quickly grow your business is by building a sales funnel.
-If you don’t have a sales funnel, you’re making a monumental mistake.
+The first way to quickly grow your business is by building an effective sales funnel.
+If you don’t have one, then that’s already one step into the wrong direction.
 Sales funnels can help to automate your business.
-It helps you to scale and grow quickly and easily.
-Sure, there’s some front-end work involved.
+It helps you to scale and grow quickly.
+Of course, there’s some front-end work involved.
 But, once those processes are in place, it’s smooth sailing from there.

 Utilize customer management system

-Manually tracking transactions is hard.
+We know how hard it is to manually track transactions.
 No one wants to do that.
-It gets too cumbersome as the business grows.
-If you want to scale quickly, use a customer management system.
-There are plenty to choose from.
+If you want to scale quickly, use a good customer management system.
+There are many to choose from.
 But, it really depends on your line of work.
-Of course, a cloud-based software is always a viable option.

 Analyze new opportunities in your business by understanding your demographic better.
-Understand everything from distribution channels to your direct competitors, and even an analysis of foreign markets and other potential industries.
-There are likely dozens of new opportunities you could pursue immediately with the proper amount of analysis.
+You have to have a good understanding of everything.
+From distribution channels to your direct competitors, and even an analysis of foreign markets and other potential industries.
+There are likely dozens of new opportunities you could pursue immediately if you have the proper amount of analysis.

 Form strategic partnerships

-Strategic partnerships with the right companies can truly make a world of difference.
-It could allow you to reach a wide swath of customers quickly.
+Forming strategic partnerships with the right companies can truly make a huge difference.
+It could allow you to reach a wider reach of customers quickly.
 Identifying those partnerships might be easier said than done.
 But, look out for companies that are complementary to your own.
 Contact them and propose opportunities for working together.